-Includes (i) shares held directly by Mr. Errico and shares held by Mr. Errico's spouse, children and trusts for the benefit of Mr. Errico's spouse and children, (ii) share held for the benefit of Mr. Errico indirectly by CV II and other entities, and (iii) shares of common stock which may be acquired upon the exercise of stock options which have vested or will vest within 60 days of the filing of this prospectus.
-Also includes shares held by CV II and other entities (the "Other Entities") for the benefit of persons other than Mr. Errico.
+Includes (i) shares held directly by Mr. Colucci, (ii) shares held of the benefit of Mr. Colucci indirectly by CV II and the Other Entities, and (iii) shares of common stock which may be acquired upon the exercise of stock options which have vested or will vest within 60 days of the filing of this prospectus.